cslarsen/csl.name/source/_drafts/jit2.md

 tags: Python assembly
 ---

-In this post I'll show how to JIT-compile a tiny subset of Python into native x86-64 machine code.
+In this post I'll show how to JIT compile a tiny subset of Python into native x86-64 machine code.

 We will build directly on the techniques established in [<b>Writing a basic